DizkoDan/cyberjunx-chirpy-test/_posts/2008-07-16-moosifer-you-have-to-watch-de.md

 ---
 id: 482
-title: '@moosifer you have to watch de...'
+title: '@moosifer you have to watch de'
 date: '2008-07-16T21:09:33-04:00'
 author: DizkoDan
 layout: post